MRSA (pronounced mur-sa) was first discovered in 1961 in the UK and it first landed in the United States in 1981.

 If symptoms are indicative of a possible infection, a doctor will take cultures to confirm the bacteria’s presence.
 Since most common antibiotics do not work on MRSA, other measures will be needed to ensure recovery.

-Localized, non-serious infections may be curable with simple treatments, such as draining the infected area and allowing it to heal naturally.
+Localized, non-serious infections may be curable with simple MRSA treatments, such as draining the infected area and allowing it to heal naturally.
 Often, non-standard antibiotics can be used the same way regular antibiotics would be on the more common strain of staph.
 If the infection is particularly persistent, then intravenous antibiotics and hospital care may be the best options available.

-How Is MRSA Treated?
+How Is It Treated?

 Thankfully, death by MRSA is still fairly rare, as we have a few different ways of treating it.
 What kinds of antibiotics are used to treat it?
 Certain compounds, like vancomycin (also known as Vancocin) and linezolid (also known as Zyvox) are effective ways to treat the early stages of this infection.
 In more serious cases, however, antibiotics like: